-- We will expect owners to adequately maintain their homes. - Enforcement action will only be considered if there is a serious and imminent risk to health and safety or if there is a risk or nuisance to neighbours.
+- We will expect owners to adequately maintain their homes. - Enforcement action will only be considered if there is a serious and imminent risk to health and safety or if there is a serious imminent risk to neighbours.

 Owners of Empty Homes